-With the new mortgage rules, qualified borrowers are increasingly looking for alternative options to obtain the capital needed outside of the traditional banking channel.
+With the new mortgage rules, qualified borrowers are increasingly looking for alternative options to obtain the capital needed outside of the traditional lending channels.
 Whether it’s for purchasing their next home, refinancing, generating working capital for their business, or providing funds for a myriad of personal reasons, borrowers are increasingly looking to MICs to provide mortgage capital in the residential housing sector.

 This increasing demand has motivated many investors to provide alternative means of lending to this expanding segment of borrowers.
 One of the several types of investment funds capitalizing on this widening market gap comes in the form of Mortgage Investment Corporations (MIC).